phil-opp/blog_os/blog/content/edition-2/posts/01-freestanding-rust-binary/index.fr.md

 [cross compile]: https://en.wikipedia.org/wiki/Cross_compiler

-This is the approach that we will use for building our OS kernel.
-Instead of `thumbv7em-none-eabihf`, we will use a [custom target] that describes a `x86_64` bare metal environment.
-The details will be explained in the next post.
 C'est l'approche que nous allons utiliser pour construire notre noyau d'OS.
 Plutôt que `thumbv7em-none-eabihf`, nous allons utiliser une [cible personnalisée][custom target] qui décrit un environnement bare metal `x86_64`.
 Les détails seront expliqués dans le prochain article.

 [custom target]: https://doc.rust-lang.org/rustc/targets/custom.html